anuejn/2d5/README.md

 | ADDI7004BBBCZ | 4        | 72                  | 14        | 65$     |          |
 | ADC34J45IRGZR | 4        | 160                 | 14        | 81$     | only ADC |
 | ADC3244       | 2        | 125                 | 14        | 26$ @1k | only ADC |

+# Analog output

+The image sensor outputs at four channels differentially. after each pixel, the differential output goes to 0mV differential value (maybe blacklevel compensation).
+Each side (positive and negative) is centered at ~1.4V and has 300-400mv Swing.
+The differential values range from -600mV to +600mV.